 During the first weeks of your baby’s life much of her activity is reflexive due to the fact that all babies have a limited amount of control over their bodies.
 To make up for this lack of control, mother nature made sure babies were born with a set of survival mechanisms that protect them from harm.
 For this reason, although your little one is very dependent on her caregivers, she is not completely defenseless.

-Reflexes disappear within the first few months or year of your baby’s life once she does not need them anymore.
+Reflexes disappear after a few months or a year, once your baby does not need them anymore.
 Some even turn into voluntary actions once your little one begins to gain control over her body.
 These innate mechanisms usually have a short duration, but they are very important.
 For this reason, it’s crucial to make sure your little one has all her primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
-You could verify your baby’s reflexes at home but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
+You could verify your baby’s reflexes at home, but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
 If you’d like to learn more about these fascinating involuntary movements or actions, check out our list of the most common baby reflexes below.

 We tend to emphasize the importance of reading to children to develop their language skills, but sometimes we forget to consider the incredible benefits that music and singing also provide.
 Studies have shown that the brain areas responsible for understanding music and language are closely connected.

 According to Sally Goddard Blythe, director of the Institute for Neuro-Physiological Psychology, singing lullabies and nursery rhymes to infants before they learn to speak can lead to future educational success and emotional well-being.
 She identifies singing as speech all on its own; a special kind of speech that carries the inflections of children’s primary language and therefore prepares a child for its acquisition.
 Continue reading →